 The offeror's proposal will be evaluated on their quality management system.
-The offeror should also specify any QMS certifications (e.g., ISO 9000, AS9100, etc.).
+The offeror should also specify any Quality Management Systems (QMS) certifications (e.g., International Organization for Standardization (ISO) 9000, AS9100, etc.).
 The scoring will be based on the offeror's description of policies and practices that will ensure product quality; achieve stable, capable processes; prevent defects; and result in effective root cause analyses and corrective actions.